SK-EID/smart-id-php-client/README.md

 ## Features
 * Simple interface for user authentication

+Smart-ID PHP client works with PHP 5.6 or later.

 ## Installation
 The recommended way to install Smart-ID PHP Client is through [Composer]: